 Cases where a known previous positive test has been obtained within the last 14 days are excluded.
-For example: if a patient has SAB in which 4 sets of blood cultures are positive over the initial 3 days of the patient's admission only one episode of SAB is recorded.
-If the same patient had a further set of positive blood cultures on day 6 of the same admission, these would not be counted again, but would be considered part of the initial patient-episode.
+For example, if a patient has SAB in which 4 sets of blood cultures are positive over the initial 3 days of the patient's admission, only one episode of SAB is recorded.
+If the same patient had a further set of positive blood cultures on day 6 of the same admission, these would not be counted again but would be considered part of the initial patient-episode.
 Note: If the same patient had a further positive blood culture 20 days after admission (i.e. greater than 14 days after their last positive blood culture on day 5), then this would be considered a second patient-episode of SAB.
 See Establishment-number of patient days, total N[N(7)] for the definition of patient days.
+Ungualified newborns, hospital boarders and posthumous organ procurement are excluded from the denominator of the indicator.
 Analysis by state and territory is based on location of the hospital.

-Presented as:

-- a number, and - per 10,000 patient days.
+Presented as: a number, and cases per 10,000 patient days.
 Coverage: Denominator + Number of patient days for all public hospitals in the state or territory.
 Any variation from the specifications by jurisdictions will be footnoted and described in the data quality statement.

-Computation: Numerator

-10,000 x (Numerator ÷ Denominator).
+Computation: Numerator (number of cases) 10,000 x (Numerator ÷ Denominator) (cases per 10,000 patient days).

-••

-Numerator:Number of SAB patient episodes (as defined above) associated with acute care public hospitals.
+Number of SAB patient episodes (as defined above) associated with acute care public hospitals.